 Garran Primary School has a rich history that is closely interwoven with the local community.
 The National Capital Development Commission designed the suburb of Garran so that it was centred on “an infants-primary school and retail centre”.
 This feature from the 1960s plan for the suburb is one that we continue to value today, with Garran Primary School being a cornerstone in the heart of our community.

-Within a few months of the School opening, the Garran Primary School’s energetic P&C was established and had organised a “Getting to know you” dance for parents in the School hall.
+Within a few months of opening, the Garran Primary School’s energetic P&C was established and had organised a “Getting to know you” dance for parents in the school hall.
 As Garran was a new suburb, with many families having recently moved to Canberra from other parts of Australia and abroad, the dance was a great way to share stories and forge new friendships.

-Today there are over 660 students enrolled with students from sixty-seven different countries attending the school.
+Today, there are over 660 students enrolled from 67 different countries.
 This diversity and the rich history of the school continues to be valued and celebrated.